 This includes ensuring that staff are familiar with the specific needs of the service user.

-We undertake specifically to change a support worker in one or more of the following situations:
+The registered manager undertakes specifically to change a support worker in one or more of the following situations:

 - the worker is sick or on holiday;